 Implementation of practical mechanisms to support e-Science related recommendations of the WSIS +10 Review process at the national, regional and global level.
 This includes funding modalities and financial support.

 Japan: Implementation of practical mechanisms to support e-Science related recommendations of the WSIS +10 Review process at the national, regional and global level.
-This includes funding modalities and financial support.

-ISOC: Implementation of practical mechanisms to support e-Science related recommendations of the WSIS +10 Review process at the national, regional and global level.
+ISOC: Suport e-Science at the national, regional and global level.
 This includes funding modalities and financial support.

-Russia: Implementation of practical mechanisms to support e-Science related recommendations of the WSIS +10 Review process at the national, regional and global level.
+Russia: Implementation of practical mechanisms to support e-Science at the national, regional and global level.
 This includes funding modalities and financial support.

 Inclusion of Indigenous Peoples, who are a marginalized group, should be prioritized across all the action lines (for instance, e-learning, media, access are all of great importance to Indigenous Peoples).
 A separate action line focusing specifically on inclusivity of Indigenous Peoples would highlight this important issue.